 So I don't think we would sit him down for an interview unless Comey was investigated and treated in the same way.

-Uh we're also getting some reports now in the media coming out.
+We're also getting some reports now in the media coming out.

 What are your thoughts?

-My thoughts are number one, I am so proud of you, Sean.
+My thoughts are, number one, I am so proud of you, Sean.

-You are you you're the Paul Revere.
+You're the Paul Revere.

 So thank you, Sean.